j2zhao/tablevault/docs/workflows/errors.md

 With a user-provided `process_id`, an error only **pauses** the operation.
 It maintains its system locks, preventing other operations from accessing the same resources.
 This is especially useful for long-running `execute_instance()` operations that might be stopped.

-This is also true if the program is externally interrupted (e.g., by killing a Jupyter Notebook cell).

 Note that the operation restarts from its last checkpoint, and its input arguments cannot be changed.

 #### Example Code